Eligibility for Education Loans

 - Stafford Loans: U.S. federal loans offered at fixed interest rates with a six month grace period

 - Graduate Plus Loans: U.S. federal loans for graduate school, based on your credit worthiness

 - Private Loans: Education loans through a private lender, based on your credit history

-We encourage you to borrow only the amount necessary to cover educational expenses.
-You cannot borrow more than the cost of attendance.
-All loans must be paid back with interest.
+We encourage you to borrow only the amount necessary to cover educational expenses, since your loans must be paid back with interest.
+You may not borrow more than the current cost of attendance.

 - Grace Period: None (You may request a six month deferral from the lender.)